pantrypoints/sp/content/en/research/countries/china/xi/chapter-13d.md

 armed forces with greater wisdom and courage is the requirement of the times to realize the Chinese dream and the dream of strengthening the army, the only way to strengthen the army and rejuvenate the army, and also a key move to determine the future of the army.
-Since the 18th National Congress of the Communist Party of China, under the strong leadership of the Party Central Committee with Comrade Xi Jinping as the core, a complete set of reform designs that solve deep-seated contradictions, make major innovations and breakthroughs, and reflect the characteristics of our army have emerged from the cocoon.
+Since the 18th National Congress of the CCP, under the strong leadership of the Party Central Committee with Comrade Xi Jinping as the core, a complete set of reform designs that solve deep-seated contradictions, make major innovations and breakthroughs, and reflect the characteristics of our army have emerged from the cocoon.
 It is necessary to break the long-practiced system of